 Set Lock Dates

-Lock dates prevent users from editing of procedures, patient payments, insurance payments, adjustments, and exam sheets after a certain date.
+Security Lock Dates prevent users from editing of procedures, patient payments, insurance payments, adjustments, and exam sheets after a certain date.
 They also prevent backdating of new items.
 You can lock information by a specific date, or in a certain amount of days:

 - Date: Changes will only be allowed if they occur before this date.